andymchen566/iso-ne-energy-forecast/README.md

 ## Visualization
 The `PredictionVisualizer` class provides tools to visualize the predicted vs. actual demand.
 This includes options for saving plots to specified directories.

+## Stack Pricing Model
+The `ElectricityPricingModel` class provides methods for adding resource types, offer prices, and capacities.
+This attempts to simulate ISO-NE's price-setting model based on final demand.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.